sam-sepiol1/1.-Becode/5. Task Manager SQL/README.md

     ```bash
     git clone <repository-url>
-    cd task-manager-cli
+    cd Task Manager SQL
     ```

 2. Install the dependencies:

     ```bash
-    npm install
+    npm i
     ```

 3. Modify the database configuration (`host`, `user`, `password`) as needed in the `database.js` file.
 The programm will create a database called 'task_manager' by itself when you run it.

 ## Usage